noahehall/theBookOfNoah/databases/mongodb.md

         - every request receives a non-error response - without the guarantee that it contaains the most recent write
       - partition tolerance
         - the system continues to operate despite an arbitrary number of messaages being dropped/delayed by the network between nodes
-  - schemaless database
-    - the db does not enforce a particular structure on documents in a collection

   -  idempotence
     -  a property of certain operations whereby they can be applied multiplie times without changing the result beyond the initial action
       -  e.g.
         -  a property is transitioned from `started` to `completed`
         -  once in `completed` state, no matter how many times you apply this action nothing changes as its already in the `completed` state

   - operational intelligence
     -  the techniques of converting transactional data to actional information ina business setting
       -  the starting point is getting the raw transactional data into your data store
       -  next is generating actional reports on the data, ideally in real time with data import itself
       -  oft times you need batch operations to transform the data into a meaningful form
   -  GridFS
     - a convention for storing large files in a mongodb database
   - oplog
     - a capped collection that stores an ordered history of logical writes to mongodb db
     - the oplog is the basic mechanism enabling replication in mongodb